thruthesky/flutterflow_libraries/docs/data.md

 ### deleteData

-- Returns true if the data has been deleted
+- **onDelete**: this callback action will be called if the data has been deleted.
-- Returns false if there is an error.
+- **onFailure**: this callback action will be called if the deletion has failed.